AVEVA/AVEVA-Samples-CloudOperations/basic_samples/DataViews/Python/README.md

 1. Clone the GitHub repository
 1. Install required modules: `pip install -r requirements.txt`
 1. Open the folder with your favorite IDE
+1. The sample is configured using the file [config.placeholder.ini](config.placeholder.ini).
+Before editing, rename this file to `config.ini`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
 1. Update `config.ini` with the credentials provided by OSIsoft
 1. Run `program.py`